**The information on this webpage is currently under review**

 If the British style of forename and surname/family name is not used in your culture, you should insert the complete name on the surname/family name line of any form.

 The correct name will also be registered on your student record and will eventually appear on the final award certificate if you are successful.
 During Queen Mary enrolment you will be asked to provide original documentation showing your full name.
-A list of approved identification for enrolment can be found below.
-If this name is different to that shown on your entry qualifications, you will need to provide suitable evidence at enrolment, as shown in the list below.
+A list of approved identification for enrolment can be found on the new student webpages.
+If this name is different to that shown on your entry qualifications, you will need to provide suitable evidence at enrolment.

 Any subsequent request to change your name on the student record during your programme of study must be made to the relevant office and accompanied by written evidence (see list of approved documentation for a change of name), either in its original form or as a certified, true copy of the original.